sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step One: Formatting for phyloseq

 ### Step A: To begin this process, we will first transpose our seqtab.nochim table.
-You must use the imported seqtab.nochim object (fromm the .csv) in the previous step for this step to run properly.
+You must use the seqtab.nochim object from our imported .csv file for this step to run properly.

 ```{r}
 flipped_seqtab.nochim <- as.data.frame(t(seqtab.nochim))